smooky1420-lang/cs2-inventory-tracker/README.md

 ## Download the Windows app

-If you just want to run it:

-1. Grab `CS2InventoryTracker.exe` from [Releases](../../releases).
+1. Grab `CS2InventoryTracker-windows.zip` from [Releases](../../releases).
-2. Put it in its own folder.
-3. Run it once.
-It creates a `.env` file next to the exe.
+2. Unzip it.
+You should get a folder with:
+   - `CS2InventoryTracker.exe`
+   - `config.env`
+   - `README.txt`
-4. Edit `.env` with your Steam username and password (wrap the password in double quotes if it contains `#`).
+3. Open `config.env` in Notepad and add your Steam username and password (keep the quotes if the password contains `#`).
-5. Run the exe again.
+4. Double-click the exe.
+Keep the console window open.
 It opens [http://localhost:3000](http://localhost:3000).
-Keep the console window open.

-Your inventory, buy prices, and price history are saved in a `data` folder next to the exe.
+After the first Steam sync, a `data` folder appears next to the exe (inventory, prices, and Steam login cache).

 Windows may warn that the app is unsigned.
 Choose **More info** → **Run anyway**.